WordPress Plugins Developer

 GitHub: https://github.com/n8finch/jungsik-theme, https://github.com/n8finch/jungsik-theme-seoul

-• The previous site had the same front-end design, but was all PHP — so there was no way for the client to change anything without FTP.
-After moving this to WordPress and training them on how to use the CMS, they literally breathed a sigh of relief: “Oh, this is MUCH easier!” they said.
+• The previous site had the same front-end design but was all PHP—so there was no way for the client to change anything without FTP.
+After moving this to WordPress and training them on how to use the CMS, they breathed a sigh of relief: “Oh, this is MUCH easier!” they said.

 It’s a multisite, as the New York and Seoul restaurants are slightly different with different needs.
 I developed it as a local site, pushed it to a development site, then migrated it to production, so single and multisite migrations are not a problem for me.

-WP Quick Draft or Post WP REST API Plugin (Development)
+WordPress Quick Draft or Post WordPress REST API Pluginhttps://wordpress.org/plugins/wp-quick-post-or-draft/

 Please note: this plugin currently requires the WordPress REST API (Version 2) plugin (which you can download here: https://wordpress.org/plugins/rest-api/).

-The idea of this plugin is that it is quick to post from the front-end, and only gives you 3 fields to fill out: Post Title, Post Content, and Category.
+The idea of this plugin is that it is quick to post from the front end and only gives you three fields to fill out: post title, post content, and category.
 From there, you can save it as a draft, or post it immediately.
 The plugin uses the WP REST API to post the data.